mirzaipatrik/Bayesian_HMM/README.md

 This project can be used to perform Bayesian parameter estimation of hidden Markov models.
 A brief introduction to the different function are given below.
 Some applications include:

--Estimation of the mean and variance in the different states -Use posterior draws from the latent state sequence to estimate the time point for a regime change in data
+- Estimation of the mean and variance in the different states
+- Use posterior draws from the latent state sequence to estimate the time point for a regime change in data

 Initialize: